nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case1/README.md

 # Use case 1 - Applying YARRRML to enrich CKAN data sets using DCAT vocabulary
 ## Repository structure
 Each folder under [usecase1/src](./src) contains the CKAN metadata statement files, the corresponding YARRRML mapping rules, the intermediary RML file and the generated output in Turtle (TTL) format.
+The input JSON files used in this project were downloaded from the [CKAN example datasets](https://github.com/ckan/ckanext-dcat/tree/master/examples/ckan) in the ckanext-dcat GitHub repository.
 The section below provides additional information about the YARRRML mappings and explains how they can be executed to reproduce the results.